 If you teach language arts and grammar, then you may have some eye-catching grammar posters in your classroom, and if you don’t have any, I’m sure you have come across some grammar posters on Pinterest that you have considered using in your classroom.
 Certainly, these posters are great to display in your ELA classroom, but have you ever thought about other ways that you might utilize this resource?
 Here are 6 creative ways to use grammar posters in your classroom.

-Grammar Posters Activities
+Grammar Poster Activities

 ONE: Create a Bulletin Board